MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/03-ToolsNeeded.md

 # Get the tools needed to create Windows IoT Core images

+## Goals
-Here's the software you'll need to create custom OEM images using the Windows 10 IoT Core ADK Add-Ons:
+* Download and install all the tools needed to build Windows IoT Core OEM images

 ## PCs and devices